cl-illc/nlp1-2025/index.md

 - practical 2 (group work) 30%
 - pen-and-paper exercises 20%

 ## Deadlines

+Practical assignments are handled on Canvas, check there for accurate deadlines.
+Pen-and-paper exercises are handled on ANS, check there for accurate deadlines.
+For the exam, always check and trust the information on Datanose.
+With this disclaimer, the deadlines (as known at the beginning of the course) are listed below:

-- Practical 1: 15 November
+- Practical 1: Nov 13
-- Practical 2 & report: 15 December
+- Practical 2 and report: Dec 13
-- Exercises: 16 November, 23 November, 7 December
+- Exercises: TBA, TBA, TBA
-- Exam: 19 December
+- Exam: 17 December